 Phu Tay Ho

 Phu Tay Ho is situated on the peninsula of Nghi Tam village, protruding out the West Lake.
-This lakeside temple boasts an extensive collection of antique relics, characterized by the nineteenth-century art.
+This lakeside temple boasts an extensive collection of antique relics characterized by nineteenth-century art.
 Phu Tay Ho also holds three goddess statues placed parallelly, representing the evolution of Vietnamese dwellers, moving from the forests to the rivers and streams to lowland paddy fields.

 Quan Thanh Temple